garden-io/garden/docs/basics/how-garden-works.md

 If the end-to-end test in the example above passes, Garden will know not to run it again if the code hasn’t changed.
 Since Garden factors in dependencies, it will however re-run the test if any of the upstream services under test are modified.

 Most tools don’t have this granular understanding of the system and the choice is between running everything or nothing.
-With Garden you can be confident that tests run when they **need to,** but no more**.**
+With Garden you can be confident that tests run when they **need to,** but no more.

 This alone can speed up your pipelines by orders of magnitude.